turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 ## Assertion Library: Chai

-An assertion is the crucial piece of the test that actually checks that when certain pieces of are code are executed, what we're getting back is what we expect.
+An assertion is the crucial piece of the test that actually checks that when certain pieces of our code are executed, what we're getting back is what we expect.

 In english, here are a few examples of things we might want to assert: